How to Improve Your Employee Onboarding Process to Engage Your Hires & Prevent Turnover

 onboarding process kit twilio

 There's no right or wrong way to do a welcome package or any kind of thoughtful gesture such as this.
-The important thing is that you give your new hire everything they need to get started smoothly, and you'll score major bonus points adding thoughtful items as well.
+The important thing is that you give your new hire everything they need to get started smoothly, and you'll score major bonus points by adding thoughtful items as well.

 It's the thought that counts!